 Horizontal Reservations (Applicable Across All Categories)

-• Persons with Disability (PwD): Candidates with a minimum of 40% disability are eligible for 3–5% horizontal reservation across all categories.
-A disability certificate from a government hospital is mandatory.
+• Persons with Disability (PwD): Candidates with a minimum of 40% disability are eligible for 3–5% horizontal reservation across all categories — a disability certificate from a government hospital is mandatory

 Top Polytechnic Colleges in Rajasthan 2026

-S.No.
-College Name City Type
+College Name City Known For Type

-4 Government Polytechnic College Jodhpur Government (Co-Ed)
+Government Polytechnic College Jodhpur Mechanical, Civil Engineering Government (Co-ed)

-6 Government Polytechnic College Kota Government (Co-Ed)
+Government Polytechnic College Kota Chemical, Electrical Engineering Government (Co-ed)

-7 Government Polytechnic College Ajmer Government (Co-Ed)
+Government Polytechnic College Ajmer Electrical, Mechanical Engineering Government (Co-ed)

-9 Government Polytechnic College Alwar Government (Co-Ed)
+Government Polytechnic College Bikaner Civil, Mechanical Engineering Government (Co-ed)

-10 Government Polytechnic College Bikaner Government (Co-Ed)
+Government Polytechnic College Udaipur Mining Engineering Government (Co-ed)

-11 Government Polytechnic College Udaipur Government (Co-Ed)
+Government Polytechnic College Bhilwara Electrical, Mechanical Government (Co-ed)

 Source: dte.rajasthan.gov.in